DVDenys/auth-react/README.md

 ## 📃 About the project

-This program is written on `React` using `Redax` and `Firebase` is also used here.
+This program is written on `React` using `Redux` and `Firebase` is also used here.
 The application is intended for user authorization and registration.